HistoryThis section has been translated automatically.

-Pronounced irregular hyperplasia of the epidermis with elongation of the reteleal ridges.
-Often flat central ulcerations with fresh granulation tissue and raised epidermal margins are seen.
-In the papillary epidermis a mixed (non-specific) inflammatory infiltrate possibly with neutrophil and also eosinophil leukocytes is found in diffuse superficial fibrosis with fibroblast proliferation.
-Occasionally small neuromas (Pautrier's neuromas) are found.
+Pronounced irregular hyperplasia of the epidermis with elongation of the rectal ridges.
+Flat central ulcerations with fresh granulation tissue and raised epidermal margins are frequently seen.
+In the papillary epidermis, there is a mixed (non-specific) inflammatory infiltrate possibly with neutrophils and also eosinophils with diffuse superficial fibrosis with fibroblast proliferation.
+Occasionally small neuromas are found (Pautrier's neuroma).

 Differential diagnosisThis section has been translated automatically.

 - Prurigo form of atopic eczema: Clear evidence of existing atopy (IgE, RAST).
 Other clinical signs of atopic eczema.

 - Dermatitis herpetiformis: Symmetrical, disseminated, very itchy to burning, 0.1-0.2 cm large, urticarial erythema, rarely vesicles.
 Laboratory: In some cases blood eosinophilia.
 Antibody detection: Anti-Gliadin-AK, Anti-Endomysium-AK, AK against tissue transglutaminase, AK against epidermal transglutaminase (most sensitive serological test for diagnosis).
 Immunohistology is conclusive.

 - Prurigo nodularis: Eminently chronic disease characterized by numerous, large, severely itching, large (0.6-2.0 cm in size) reddish-brown or brown nodules.
 Nodules are significantly larger than in Purigo simplex subacuta!
 The common feature is the highly chronic course and quality of the itching.

 - Polymorphic light dermatosis: Mostly urticarial non-scratched papules.
 Infestation of the areas exposed to light.